bwipp/postscriptbarcode/README.md

 variable data printing (VDP) and avoids the need to re-implement the barcode generation process whenever your language needs change.

-Since this resource is written in PostScript and interpretted within the virtual machine of a printer it is compatible with any operating system and hardware platform.
+Since this resource is written in PostScript and interpreted within the virtual machine of a printer it is compatible with any operating system and hardware platform.

 It makes including any barcode within a PostScript document as simple as inserting the following directive: